-My favorite was the attraction called ‘Miniland USA‘.
+My favourite was an attraction called ‘Miniland USA‘.
 It is hard to believe, but each realistic cityscape is built entirely out of Lego.

 The main part of Legoland can most definitely be experienced in one day.
 We found the crowds really manageable, and the ride line-ups were no more than 15 – 20 minutes (with many rides having no line-up at all).

-There is, however, two other parts to Legoland (an aquarium and water park) that you can enter for an extra price, which you would do on your second (or possibly third) day – trust me, you will not need any more time than that to get the full experience.
+There are two other parts to Legoland that you can enter for an extra price.
+The Sea Life Aquarium can easily be tacked onto your first day of Legoland.
+However, you will want another full-day to experience the Waterpark.
+Although trust me when I say, you will not need any more time than that to get the full experience of the entire park.

 The SEA LIFE Aquarium

 The most unique thing about the SEA LIFE Aquarium is that LEGO sculptures are part of the scenery.
-The kids were thrilled to view real sea creatures swimming among LEGO models.
+The kids were thrilled to view real sea creatures swimming amongst LEGO models.